BiggiePete/Pac-Man/README.md

     cd /Pac-Man/

+Make sure to edit the settings.py file, to include your domain, and any ip addresses in the middle

 From here, all you need to do is :

-    docker compose up -d
+    docker network create --attachable --subnet 172.240.0.0/16 --gateway 172.240.0.1 deezNuts docker compose up -d

 If you cannot connect to localhost:8000 right away, dont worry about it, the docker database may take >5min to bring up, especially on a hard-drive.
 If you want to watch the startup live, run :